trthatcher/MLKernels.jl/docs/src/interface.md

 ## Approximation

-In many cases, a fast, approximate results is more important than a perfect result.
+In many cases, fast, approximate results is more important than a perfect result.
 The Nystrom method can be used to generate a factorization that can be used to approximate a large, symmetric kernel matrix.
 Given data matrix ``\mathbf{X} \in \mathbb{R}^{n \times p}`` (one observation per row) and